xanzy/xanzy.github.io/projects/chef-guard/installation/installation.md

 The last action you need to take before you can actually start using Chef-Guard, is to reconfigure the Chef components so all calls will be redirected to Chef-Guard instead of to Chef Server.
 This could maybe sound a little daunting, but it's actually pretty easy.

 #### Enterprise Chef
-There is a file called `/etc/opscode/private-chef.rb` for Enterprise Chef which can contain all kinds of configuration tweaks needed your Chef Servers.
+There is a file called `/etc/opscode/private-chef.rb` for Enterprise Chef which can contain all kinds of configuration tweaks needed by your Chef Servers.
 Open the file and add the following configuration to the file:

 ~~~ ini
 lb['upstream'] = {